aesirkth/ground-control/README.md

 This software is designed to deal with the incomming data from the rocket and it's systems.
 Ability to control the Launch Pad Station is also included.

 It runs with `python 3.7.4`

-# Functionalities

-The Ground Station Dashboard can display in real time the telemetry data sent from the rocket during the flight.
-The received data is stored on the Ground Station hard drive for future use.

-The telemetry data is received via radio link by an Arduino board and sent to the computer in real time via serial link.
-The radio link is unidirectional : it is not possible to send data to the rocket during the flight.

-The raw telemetry data is processed on the fly on the Ground Station and not on the rocket.

 # General description